Cincinnati Prehospital Stroke Scale. Its role in Emergency Department

-From each study, data were manually extracted by two authors using a standardized form including the following information: first author’s last name, year of publication, country, study design, setting, training in stroke scale of hospital and prehospital staff, administrator of the CPSS, population characteristics, type of stroke evaluated and if CPSS was derived from other source or directly performed.
-An overall estimation of sensitivity and specificity was achieved using a diagnostic test accuracy meta-analysis of the studies that included data on true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN); when these latter not directly reported, they were derived from available data of the included studies.
+From each study, data were manually extracted by two authors using a standardized form including the following information: first author’s last name, year of publication, country, study design, setting, training in stroke scale of the hospital and prehospital staff, administrator of the CPSS, population characteristics, type of stroke evaluated and if CPSS was derived from other source or directly performed.
+Overall estimation of sensitivity and specificity was achieved using a diagnostic test accuracy meta-analysis of the studies that included data on true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN); when these latter not directly reported, they were derived from available data of the included studies.

 Pooled and stratified sensitivity and specificity of CPSS (95% confidence interval) and summary receiver operating characteristic (sROC) curves were obtained using STATA 13.0 and Cochrane RevMan 5.3.
 Stratified analyses were performed according to the study design, setting, scale administrator, and type of stroke investigated.